Green operation

 ERGONOMICS

 Ergonomics and an associated active design play a major role in a healthy indoor environment.
-In simple terms, the goal of ergonomics is the optimisation of a person’s position in a building so that he can have a comfortable position and perform at his best.
+In simple terms, the goal of ergonomics is the optimisation of a person’s position in a building so that they can have a comfortable position and perform at their best.

 Ergonomically designed buildings generally take into account the distances, heights and angles of each user.
 Poor positions overload the back, neck and shoulder muscles, causing pain in the cervical spine or the lower back.
 Properly ergonomically designed spaces should allow their users to dynamically change positions.
 This supports the metabolism and prevents long-term unilateral loading, improving health, well-being and performance.